Aretha’s lack of a will could make things rocky for heirs

 As for why some clients don’t make out a will, Zwicker said some heirs, like Franklin’s son Clarence, may need more than others, and that can be a difficult and touchy decision for a parent.

-“One arrangement may be fitting for one child, where other people need more help,” Zwicker says.
+“One arrangement may be fitting for one child, where other people need more help,” Zwicker said.
 “To accept that and put it on paper can be hard for a parent.”